python/cpython/Doc/library/dis.rst

 .. opcode:: SETUP_ANNOTATIONS

    Checks whether ``__annotations__`` is defined in ``locals()``, if not it is set up to an empty ``dict``.
-This opcode is only emmitted if a class or module body contains :term:`variable annotations <variable annotation>` statically.
+This opcode is only emitted if a class or module body contains :term:`variable annotations <variable annotation>` statically.